JohnSnowLabs/spark-nlp/docs/_posts/Ahmetemintek/2022-03-31-drug_action_treatment_mapper_en_3_0.md

                                   chunkerMapper])

  text = ["""
- The patient was given Aspagin, Warfarina Lusa
+ The patient is a 71-year-old female patient of Dr. X. and she was given Aklis and Dermovate.
+ Cureent Medications: Diprivan, Proventil
  """]

  test_data = spark.createDataFrame([text]).toDF("text")